dgnsrekt/abnormal_returns/README.md

 # abnormal_returns
-tries to scrapes the most clicked links from abnormal_returns
+tries to scrape tickers from the most clicked links article on https://abnormalreturns.com more useful as an interesting random ticker generator.